 The National Association of Boards of Pharmacy (NABP) recently released its North American Pharmacist Licensure Examination (NAPLEX) pass rates for Doctors of Pharmacy who graduated in 2018.
 The NAPLEX measures a candidate’s knowledge of the practice of pharmacy.
 It is one component of the licensure process and is used by the boards of pharmacy as part of their assessment of a candidate’s competence to practice as a pharmacist.

 The University of Texas at Austin College of Pharmacy’s first attempt NAPLEX pass rate was 97.30%.
 UT’s is the 19th highest pass rate of all accredited pharmacy schools in the United States.
 The national NAPLEX pass rate was 89.46%.
 Unlike many schools, the UT College of Pharmacy does not require its graduates to take a NAPLEX review course.
-UT’s was the second highest NAPLEX pass rate in Texas, edged out by the University of Houston by 0.09%.

 The Multistate Pharmacy Jurisprudence Exam (MPJE) combines federal- and state-specific questions to test the pharmacy jurisprudence knowledge of prospective pharmacists.
 It serves as the pharmacy law examination in participating jurisdictions and tests a candidate’s mastery of pharmacy law.